jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) a company that does not have a fixed establishment in New Zealand and is not treated as resident in New Zealand:
   (b)
   (c) a non-resident contractor who has not been given an exemption by the Commissioner for the tax year:
-  (d) a multi-rate PIE that does not choose to calculate and pay tax using the provisional tax calculation option under section HM 44 (Provisional tax calculation option).
+  (d) a multi-rate PIE that does not choose to calculate and pay tax using the provisional tax calculation option under section HM 44 (Provisional tax calculation option):
+  (e) the Crown as owner of the New Zealand Superannuation Fund and the VCF:
+  (f) a company treated as being wholly owned by the Crown under section HR 4B(3) (Activities relating to New Zealand Superannuation Fund and Venture Capital Fund).
 No obligation
 (3) A person has no obligation to pay provisional tax for a tax year if their residual income tax for the preceding tax year is $5,000 or less.